Darlington man 1 of 5 charged by SLED in human trafficking investigation

 DARLINGTON, S.C.
 (WBTW) — A Darlington man is one of five people charged by the South Carolina Law Enforcement Division in a human trafficking investigation.

-Jared H. Pease, 56, faces three counts of human trafficking of a victim under 18, according to warrants from SLED.
+Jared H. Pease, 56, faces three counts of human trafficking of a victim younger than 18, according to warrants from SLED.
 He was arrested on Nov.
 9.

 Between Feb.
 22 and April 14, Pease, along with four others, is accused of “facilitating a minor for the purpose of and engaging in performing sexual acts for compensation,” warrants show.